isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Air/VTL (Air) Checklist for Travel to Singapore.md

 <div style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;">
 &#9744; &nbsp;&nbsp;<b>Stage 4B: Proof of Vaccination for Local Safe Management Measures</b></div>
 <div style="padding:5px 10px 5px 10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;">
+		<p style="line-height:1.35;font-size:18px;">Travellers' vaccination status will be reflected in their TraceTogether app upon completion of <a href="#1H">Stage 1H</a>.
+Travellers whose vaccination status is not accurately reflected on their TraceTogether/HealthHub apps may write in via this form: <a href="https://go.gov.sg/vds-query-form" target="_blank">https://go.gov.sg/vds-query-form</a>.</p>
 	<p style="font-size:18px; margin-bottom:10px; line-height:1.35; margin-top:20px;">You must be vaccinated to participate in certain activities in Singapore (e.g. dining in F&B establishments, entering shopping malls, attending certain events etc.).
 You must also comply with all other <a href="https://www.moh.gov.sg/covid-19-phase-advisory" target="_blank">public health measures</a>.
 This includes the use of the <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether app</a>.
 Some activities in Singapore may require you to present a proof of vaccination.</p>
 	<p style="padding: 0px; margin-top:10px; font-size:18px; line-height:1.35;"><b style="color:red">❓</b>&nbsp; Please <a href="https://www.moh.gov.sg/covid-19-phase-advisory" target="_blank">click here</a> for the latest public health measures and VDS and <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">here</a> for more FAQs on inland public health measures.</p>
 	</div>